mikeisfree/OCR-MISTRAL-UI-Endpoints/readme.md

    - Includes error handling and retry mechanism
    - Full DVR over intergalactic CTE and 7Ghz of mortadelas

-3. OCR Processing( last one is a fake.
-Added for fame and woman attention ):
+3. OCR Processing: **-... last item added for fame and to grasp womans attention**
-   - Uses Mistral AI's OCR service
+   - Uses Mistral new OCR model **- ....Vive La France!**
-   - Supports multiple page documents
+   - Supports multiple page documents **-...most probably.**
-   - Handles image extraction and text recognition (girls...call me...)
+   - Handles image extraction and text recognition **-...girls...call me...**

-## Deployment (depyl...deplu...just dump it somewhere)
+## Deployment **(depyl...deplu...just dump it somewhere)**

-### Option 1: Selfhost on Mighty Raspberry Pi (Wordclass solution but not for the faint-hearted)
+### Option 1: Selfhost on Mighty Raspberry Pi**(Wordclass solution but not for faint-hearted)**

-1. if You dont know how than watch Youtube or don't touch it at all unnless you got spare time to waste and VIP health insurance
+1. if You dont know how - watch Youtube or don't touch it at all unnless you got spare time to waste and VIP health insurance

-### Option 2: PythonAnywhere.com (Free.Works everywhere and nowhere.Nice UI.
-Looks somwhere between Marty Mcfly and Honey I shrinked the kids)
+### Option 2: PythonAnywhere.com **(Free plan.
+Works everywhere and nowhere.
+Nice user UI - Retro style brings back to somwhere in between Marty Mcfly and "Honey I shrinked the kids")**

-1. Create a Python Anywhere account
+1. Create a PythonAnywhere account
 2. Upload your code
 3. Create a new web app:
    - Choose Flask framework